The Res, The Flats, The Mountain, The River, The Wasteland

 In Sisters of Light, the initial book of the series Dancers of Light and Darkness, Iya and Sweet-Star head due north from Iya's mother's house, straight into the foreboding clefts of the High Mesa.
 Their later sojourn with the Free-Rangers, across the Frontera, is off-map to the southwest.

-The activities around Riverpark and Tan-kaya-ho, and in the central Flatlands and the West Hills, lies pretty much in the middle of the map.
+The activities around Riverpark and Tan-kaya-ho, and in the central Flatlands and the West Hills, lie pretty much in the middle of the map.
 The Lower Valley refers to the farmland, and loosely is applied to both east and west Valley, as well as the plateau north of Riverpark.

 The desert is nearly flat, hence, "The Flatlands," and its alkaline, waterless nature.
-The Dry River arroyo runs west to east across the northern Flatlands, but only tepid, undrinkable, algae-ridden water ever flows through its meandering ravines.
+The Dry River arroyo runs west to east across the northern Flatlands, but only tepid, undrinkable, algae-ridden water ever flows through its meandering swamps and ravines.
 The Flats encompass a huge territory--all the way from the south Wastelands all the way to the northwest--until the haunted, arroyo-pocked, rugged clay and rock-strewn land finally meets the Little River.

-At the north end of the Lower Valley, Dah'jeh-le-vah's clear, life-sustaining water meets the muddy water of the Big River at Diablo Crossing.
+At the northwest end of the Lower Valley, Dah'jeh-le-vah's clear, life-sustaining water meets the muddy water of the Big River at Diablo Crossing.
 The Lower Valley is a rich, fertile farmland, irrigated by an historically old system of canals built by the First People.